team-citrus/engine/docs/style.md

 ## Function naming

 Function names should be conise but descriptive.
-Function names should use camelCase.
+Function names should use camelCase, as should all variables.

 ## Inline functions